The Kirna: Kirna farm

 An 18th century map based on a 1741 survey by William Edgar which was dedicated to Charles Stewart (1697–1764), 5th Earl of Traquair shows a property, likely a farm house, named Kirna approximately 500 metres ENE of the current property, nearby the Walker Burn.
 Its remains are no longer visible.

+The Roy Military Survey of Scotland, 1747-1755 indicates a man-made structure named Kirna located at approximately the same location as the current house, presumably a farm house.